 What God is calling you today is to believe.
 He called you not only to believe, but wants you to receive the healing, to receive the forgiveness, to receive the new life.
 That belief is a gift from God.
 It’s all a gift from God.
 Then, to become an adopted child of God through Jesus Christ.

 So, this is the chance to give thanks to God that He gave His only son Jesus Christ to deliver me from my heinous sins, and deliver each one of you, whom I know are much better than I ever was.

 So, believe, receive and become an adopted child of God and Heir of His Eternal Glory.

 © Baehr, 2018Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!